htcondor/htcondor/docs/version-history/feature-versions-10-x.rst

 - The *linux_kernel_tuning_script*, run by the *condor_master* at startup,
   no longer tries to mount the various cgroup filesystems.
-We assume that any reaonable Linux system will have done this in a matter that it deems appropriate.
+We assume that any reasonable Linux system will have done this in a manner that it deems appropriate.
   :jira:`1528`